(A) What is work registration?

 (2) Person sixty years of age or older.

-(3) A parent or other assistance group member who is responsible for the care of a dependent child under age six or an incapacitated person residing with the assistance group.
-If a parent and another member of the assistance group both claim to be responsible for the care of the same dependent child(ren) or incapacitated assistance group member, only one member shall be exempt.
+(3) A parent or other assistance group member who is responsible for the care of a dependent child under age six or an incapacitated person .
+When a parent and another member of the assistance group both claim to be responsible for the care of the same dependent child(ren) or incapacitated assistance group member, only one member shall be exempt.
 The responsibility should be determined by discussion with the applicant.

 (4) A person receiving unemployment compensation benefits.
 A person who has applied for, but is not yet receiving, unemployment compensation benefits is also exempt if that person is complying with the requirements of the unemployment compensation application process.

 (5) A person physically or mentally unfit for employment either permanently or temporarily.
-Persons claiming a temporary disability shall be required to register once they become physically and mentally fit unless otherwise exempt.
-If an individual claims to be mentally or physically unfit for employment and the disability is not evident, verification may be required.
+Notwithstanding paragraph (D) of this rule, persons claiming a temporary disability shall be required to register once they become physically and mentally fit unless otherwise exempt.
+When an individual claims to be mentally or physically unfit for employment and the disability is not evident, verification may be required.

 (6) Assistance group members who are applying for both SSI and food assistance benefits at the local social security office shall have the requirement for work registration waived until: